googlefonts/gf-docs/METADATA/README.md

 ### `registry_default_overrides`

-Repeated for each axis with a default value different to the axis' registered default.
+This is required when axis min and max values do not match the registry default, or when the default value different to the axis' registered default.

+Repeated for each axis.

 Contains 2 required child values: